Check out some of the most frequently asked questions about hiring a car or not.

 Automatic vs Manual Transmission

 It is important to point out is that most of the cars available on the islands are going to be a manual transmission.
 If you are not comfortable driving manual I would not recommend renting a manual car in the Azores.
 The roads can be windy, bumpy and narrow in places.
 The motorways however on Sao Miguel are the best in Europe!
 Brand new and hardly used (thanks to EU funding.)
-Cars can get booked up in advance, even more so for automatic cars.
-If you want to avoid the stick shift, then book ahead of time.
+Automatic cars can get booked up in advance.
+If you want to avoid issues, then book ahead of time.

 Picking Up / Dropping Off Cars